Elizabeth N. Smith, Ph. D.

 Mobile Doppler Lidar and Weather Sensing Uncrewed Aircraft Systems (UAS)

-Across all my active projects, I use modern methods of observing the boundary layer.
-I work closely with the OU and NOAA/NSSL CLAMPS platforms, and I evaluate new platforms that could enhance NSSL’s and NOAA’s upper-air observing network.
+Across all projects, I use modern methods of observing the boundary layer.
+Beyond UAS and lidar, I work closely with the OU and NOAA/NSSL CLAMPS platforms, and often evaluate new platforms that could enhance NSSL and NOAA mission goals.
+This area of work includes observation platforms and techniques or algorithms, especially multi-instrument combinations.

 About Elizabeth…

 Dr. Elizabeth Smith has been a research meteorologist at NOAA’s National Severe Storms Laboratory since January 2020.
-Her scientific work at NSSL focuses on boundary layer processes relevant to near- and pre-storm environments and convection initiation, and she specializes in boundary layer profiler observations.
+Her scientific work at NSSL focuses broadly on boundary layer processes relevant to near- and pre-storm environments and convection initiation an how to observe them.
+She specializes in boundary-layer observations, including remote profiling and uncrewed aircraft.
 She earned a Ph.D. in Meteorology from the University of Oklahoma in December of 2018 and spent a postdoctoral year at OU’s NOAA Cooperative Institute.
 Before graduate study at OU, she earned a B.S. in Meteorology at the California University of Pennsylvania—now called PennWest California—in 2014.
-Beyond her specialty-specific contributions, Dr. Smith is invested in making science and scientific workplaces inclusive.
+Beyond her specialty-specific contributions, Dr. Smith is invested in making science tangible, applicable, and approachable for everybody.
 You can learn more by viewing her CV, heading to her About Me page, or getting in touch directly.

-Dr. Smith collaborates actively with the Boundary Layer Integrated Sensing and Simulation (BLISS) research team located in the National Weather Center.
-Please visit the BLISS webpage for more frequent updates, collaborative project news, and more.
+Dr. Smith is the federal team lead for the Developmental Research and Engineering for Applied Meteorology team at NSSL.
+This team is made up of scientists and engineers working to understand storms and conditions relevant to them by developing, testing, and ultimately deploying research-grade instrumentation.
+She also collaborates actively with the cross-institution Boundary Layer Integrated Sensing and Simulation (BLISS) research community located in the National Weather Center.
+Please visit the BLISS webpage for more frequent updates, collaborative project news, and more about this group.